Lineblocs/site/app/docs/other-topics/adding-workspace-users.md

 # Adding Workspace Users

 Lineblocs lets you add new team members to your account on demand.
-You can create new members in your workspace as well as give them roles to perform certain actions in your workspace, such as add extensions, register DIDs or create new call flows.
+You can create new members in your workspace, as well as give them roles to perform actions in your workspace, such as adding extensions, registering DIDs, or creating new call flows.

-In this guide will go over how to add, update, and remove users from your Lineblocs account.

 ## Add Workspace Member